cloud-elements/devportal/docs/products/formulas/faqs.md

 Yes.

 ## **How can I do file uploads and downloads in a formula?**
-If you have an elementRequest step that calls an API which downloads a file, the response body will have the following format:
+If you have an elementRequest or an httpRequest step that calls an API which downloads a file, the response body will have the following format:

 ```json